mtayler/solarized-osx-terminal-colors/README.md

 solarized-osx-terminal-colors
 =============================

-The correct colors for Terminal.app to run Solarized (fixes editor colorscheme)
+Terminal colours for the Solarized coloscheme

 I've only tested this on Mountain Lion and Mavericks, and cannot guarantee success using any other version.